Neptune430/cypher-app/README.md

-# 🛡️ CYPHER — AI Learning Coach for Cybersecurity & IT
+# 🛡️ CYPHER — AI Learning Companion for Cybersecurity & IT

 > Stop winging your study sessions.
 CYPHER builds a full personalized learning roadmap tailored to your topic, level, and time, cybersecurity or any other technical skill.